Dorothy Ruth Pirone

-Dorothy Helen Ruth Pirone (June 7, 1921 – May 18, 1989) was the biological daughter of the US baseball player Babe Ruth and his mistress Juanita Jennings (born Juanita Grenandtz).
-She was adopted by Babe and his first wife Helen Woodford Ruth of Boston Massachusetts.
-She wrote a memoir of her father, titled My Dad, the Babe.
+Dorothy Ruth Pirone (born Dorothy Helen Ruth; June 7, 1921 – May 18, 1989) was the biological daughter of the American baseball player Babe Ruth and his mistress Juanita Jennings (born Juanita Grenandtz).
+She was adopted by Babe and his first wife Helen Woodford Ruth of Boston, Massachusetts.
+She wrote a memoir of her father, titled My Dad, the Babe (1988).